All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 3. Dry in a dark place.

-4. Put out negatives or objects (such as leaves, lace) and expose to light.
+4. Lay out the negative or objects (e.g., leaves, lace) and expose to light.

 5. Wash with water – and the magic begins!